Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Introduction

-We introduce a fast sampling algorithm for the configuration model for networks based on the maximum entropy principle.
-Building on the rejection sampling proposed by Miller and Hagberg (2011)~\cite{miller2011efficient}, we adopt their method to work with the MaxEnt models by generating a set of candidate edges from an efficient proposal distribution, then selectively accepting these candidates to match the target probabilities.
-The resulting algorithm maintains statistical correctness while achieving dramatic computational speedup, making it applicable across undirected, directed, unweighted, and weighted enhanced configuration models.
-It should be noted that this paper focuses exclusively on the analysis and results for undirected networks, although the extension to the directed case is expected to be straightforward.
-Our algorithm makes theoretically rigorous configuration models practical for large network analysis, contributing to an accurate understanding of the structure induced by degree heterogeneity.
-A Python code for the proposed sampling algorithm can be found at \url{https://github.com/EKUL-Skywalker/fastmaxent}.
+We introduce a fast sampling algorithm for configuration models based on the maximum entropy principle.
+Building on the rejection sampling proposed by Miller and Hagberg~\cite{miller2011efficient}, we adapt their method to work with the MaxEnt models by generating a set of candidate edges from an efficient proposal distribution, then selectively accepting these candidates to match the target probabilities.
+We develop two variants of the algorithm: one for unweighted networks and one for weighted networks.
+While the unweighted variant has been implemented as an experimental feature in igraph~\cite{igraph_games_section4.4}, our work provides the first systematic evaluation of its performance and extends the approach to weighted networks.
+The resulting algorithms maintain statistical correctness while achieving dramatic computational speedup, making theoretically rigorous configuration models practical for large network analysis and contributing to a more accurate understanding of the structure induced by degree heterogeneity.
+A Python implementation of the proposed sampling algorithms can be found at \url{https://github.com/EKUL-Skywalker/fastmaxent}.